panzerdp/dmitripavlutin.com/content/posts/079-object-destructuring/index.md

 ## 6. Extracting properties from nested objects

-In all of the previous examples the object were plain: the properties contain primitive data types like strings.
+In all of the previous examples, the objects were plain: the properties contain primitive data types like strings.

 As it happens often in JavaScript, objects can be nested in other objects.
 In other words, some properties can contain objects.